palves/misc/README.md

 - ```stgit/stg-move-to-end```

-Simple stgit helper script that moves a given patch to the end of # the whole series
+Simple stgit helper script that moves a given patch to the end of the whole series.

 - ```stgit/stg-rebase-upstream```